cyberomin/cyberomin.github.io/_posts/2016-08-13-learn-to-code.markdown

 ### Where to begin?
 Start with a plan and be systemic about it.
 Almost every modern system today has some sort of code somewhere; fridges, televisions, smartphones, etc, your first job will be figuring out which of these platforms you want to build for.

-Since I primary build for the web and that’s what I really know, I will try to talk more about it.
+Since I primarily build for the web and that’s what I really know, I will try to talk more about it.
 HTML(Hypertext Markup Language) and CSS(Cascading Style Sheet) are the fundamental fabric of the web.
 Start with the low hanging fruits, learn HTML first.
 Understand the basic syntax and what they do.
 When and how to use them.
 When you’re comfortable with your HTML skills, you can now proceed to learning CSS, like HTML you need to understand the basic syntax and what they do.
 When and how to use them.

 If HTML were building blocks, CSS would be its paint.
 You lay blocks and build walls before painting.
-Which explains why I chose the sequence, HTML before CSS.
+Which explains why I chose the sequence; HTML before CSS.

 Now that you are comfortable with these two fundamental pieces of technologies, it’s time to apply them.
 Pretend you want to build a website for your alma mater and build one.
 In my former life as a teacher, my first practical assignment was to ask my students to build the Google home page.
 Sounds simple enough — large input box with buttons.

 When you’re done with this and comfortable enough with both technologies, you can now make the move to learn Javascript.
 Javascript helps with client side interaction and improves your user experience.
 Since you’re starting out, I’ll strongly advise that you resist the urge of learning to code with a library like jQuery.
 Go the vanilla route and learn the fundamentals of Javascript, when you do, picking up a library like jQuery will be a piece of cake and none of the jQuery shortcuts will look magical to you.

-The web has a lot of component and technologies but the three technologies; HTML, CSS and Javascript, is enough to get you going if your major aim is to focus on the user facing section of the web.
+The web has a lot of component and technologies but the three technologies; HTML, CSS and Javascript, is enough to get you going if your major aim is to focus on the user facing side of the web.

 If you’re like me and you learn better visually, here is a good primer on HTML and CSS
 <iframe width="560" height="315" src="https://www.youtube.com/embed/dD2EISBDjWM?list=PLr6-GrHUlVf_ZNmuQSXdS197Oyr1L9sPB" frameborder="0" allowfullscreen></iframe>